Uzzy97/Theory-of-Algorithms/Overview.md

 ###### Images Folder
 The images folder contains the sketches and diagrams of the MD5 which helped me understand it better.
 These sketches and diagrams can be viewed in the README.md.
+___
+##### Run
+This project is runnable on both Linux and Windows operating system.
+To start of with the project, one can download this project either by downloading the zip folder or through terminal.

+**_Clone with HTTPS_**
+1. Copy GitHub project link: `https://github.com/Uzzy97/Theory-of-Algorithms.git`
+2. Open Command Prompt terminal on your device.
+Choose where you wish to clone the project.
+I would advice desktop as it is easy to access.
+3. Run the following command: `git clone https://github.com/Uzzy97/Theory-of-Algorithms.git`

+**_Download ZIP Folder_**